neutron-org/neutron-docs/docs/relaying/icq-relayer-guide.md

 ## Prerequisites

 Before running the Relayer application for production purposes, you need to create a wallet for the Relayer, top it up, and set up the configuration (refer to the [Configuration](#configuration) section).
+Also you will most likely need to deploy your own PRC nodes of Neutron and the chain of interest.
+Read about how to deploy your own Neutron node in the [dedicated section](/neutron-core/build).

 ### Setting up Relayer wallet